chenshuiluke/jresume/README.md

 ![custom_headings](https://raw.githubusercontent.com/chenshuiluke/jresume/master/screenshots/custom_theme_heading_example.png)

-###Embedding Javascript and CSS
+### Embedding Javascript and CSS
-Requires inliner.
-1. Run command "inliner [flags] [filepath or url] > [output path]
+Requires `inliner` from npm.
+Install it via `sudo npm -g inliner`

+If inliner is available, jresume will automatically create an HTML file that has all the CSS and JS dependencies inlined into a single file.

-###Converting to PDF
+### Converting to PDF

-####Converting to PDF With Browser
+#### Converting to PDF With Browser
 You can just open the webresume HTML file in your browser, press Ctrl+p and then follow your browser's instructions.
 I personally prefer Chrome's PDF creation capabilities.

-####Converting to PDF Without Browser (Experimental)
+#### Converting to PDF Without Browser (Experimental)

-Dependency: Chrome Headless
+*Chrome needs to be updated and able to be executed via `google-chrome`.
+You may need to create a symbolic link*

+##### Symlinking google-chrome if it can be executed via `./google-chrome`

+1. Find out where chrome is currently installed by running `whereis <name_of_chrome_executable_on_system>`.
+In my case, the name of the executable was `google-chrome-stable` it was located at `/usr/bin/google-chrome-stable`
+2. Create a symlink to Chrome using `sudo ln -s /usr/bin/google-chrome-stable /usr/bin/google-chrome`

-1. On execution, a Chrome Headless command is executing using the html file output and releases a pdf output in the "output" directory.
+On execution, a Chrome Headless command is executed using the html file output and releases a pdf output in the "output" directory.
-2. Structure: "google-chrome --headless --disable-gpu --print-to-pdf [filepath or url] [output path]

-##Creating a new Theme.
+## Creating a new Theme.

 1. Create a new file in the `themes` folder and give it a name of <new_theme_name.html>
 2. Examine the contents of `themes/default.html` to see how themes work